Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

-The history of France has had too many episodes ranging between monarchy and republic.
-A good part of them involve different military movements and that is why, among the things to see and do in Paris, there will always be many monuments and military sites.
-The National Palace of the Invalides is one of the most famous of them all, because it is a large building with phenomenal architecture that was conceived as a residence for retired military.
+The history of France has had too many episodes ranging between the Monarchy and the Republic and, as a result, there are many monuments and military sites.
+The National Palace of the Invalides is one of the most famous of all.
+It was conceived as a residence for retired military personnel.

 The French armed forces made use of this space as a hospital and shelter, but that is not why it is so well known.
-The most important thing is that under the great dome is the mausoleum of Napoleon Bonaparte, one of the greatest protagonists of the French 18th and 19th centuries who became emperor.
-You can also visit different museums such as the Army Museum or the Museum of Plans and Reliefs, while enjoying one of the most beautiful buildings in the city.
+The most important thing is that under the great dome is the mausoleum of Napoleon Bonaparte.
+In addition, here you can visit different museums such as the Army Museum or the Museum of Plans and Reliefs.
 Are you going to miss it?

 How much do tickets to the Invalides Museum cost?